 Complete Strangers – While house exchange participants tend to be of good character, and the system is based on honor (I respect your property, you respect mine), the fact remains that you are allowing strangers the use of your home.

 From all accounts, it’s unlikely you’ll be dealing with thieves.
 However, it is not recommended that you arrange a swap without a long and thorough communication with your swap partners.

-Potential Damage to Property – Damage to property is virtually unheard of.
+Potential Damage to Property – Property damage is virtually unheard of.
 Nevertheless, how would you feel if your valuables or cherished memorabilia got broken?
 Even the most careful of families can have accidents.
 It might be a good idea to store your keepsakes in a safe place while you’re away.

-Long detailed planning – This in and of itself is not a problem unless you have the opportunity to take a vacation on the spur of the moment.
-House swapping requires setting up an account and getting to know the people with whom you plan to exchange.
+Long-detailed planning – This in and of itself is not a problem unless you have the opportunity to take a vacation on the spur of the moment.
+House swapping requires setting up an account and getting to know the people you plan to exchange with.

 Most exchange sites recommend starting your search for a potential swap at least 4 to 6 months in advance of your travel date.